Frequently Asked Questions

 We also want to give you a tour and meet your dog to see his ability to get along with the other dogs before he arrives for a stay at Doggie Minder.

-What do I do when I arrive for an appointment with my dog?
+What do I do when I arrive for the introductory visit or boarding drop off with my dog?

 Please pull up to a parking spot and remain in your vehicle until someone comes to greet you.